aoanla/aoanla.github.io/posts/2020/04/RollerDerbyFamily2020/index.rst

 The two families of Ruleset also differ as to when a Lead Jammer may use their ability to "call off" a Jam: WFTDA-family rules allow this at any point, even if the skater is out of bounds or out of play; MADE/USARS family rules have additional requirements (usually that they be in play).

-Some rulesets, most notably Short Track Roller Derby out of the active rulesets, do not use Lead Jammer status: all Jams run exactly to their specified duration (unless injuries or other emergencies require a stop of play).
+Some rulesets, most notably Short Track Roller Derby and Street Roller Derby, do not use Lead Jammer status: all Jams run exactly to their specified duration (unless injuries or other emergencies require a stop of play).

 *What difference does allowing call-offs have on the dynamics of the game?*